santolucito/Haskell-TORCS/README.md

 ## Usage

+To install, go to the top level directory, and run 'cabal install'

 See the examples folder for how to program a controller.

 You can load up the examples and run them with 'cabal repl' on the top directory.
 This will load TORCS.hs, which loads a few examples that can be connected to TORCS.
+As an example, first open TORCS to a quick race and set the player to src_server1.
+Then on the command line run:

+    $> cabal repl
+    ghci> simpleDrive

 TODO

 - write controller for basic platoon
 - build and ship to hackage

-# Using machine learning with TORCS
+## Using machine learning with TORCS

 Race Mode : Practice
 Configure Race -> Last page of options, switch 'display' from 'normal' to 'results only'